Is October a good time to visit the Galapagos Islands?

 - The Panama Current: Its influence continues to wane as the Humboldt Current takes center stage.

 The nutrient surge from these currents, especially the Humboldt, culminates in a marine feast, where plankton blooms, in turn, drawing a myriad of marine species from colorful schools of fish to schools of sharks.
+While the waters may be colder, October offers great scuba-diving and snorkeling experiences.

 Galapagos Wildlife in October